-Visit sos.wa.gov/elections/future-voter-program.aspx for a downloadable PDF.
-Registrants will need a current Washington state driver's license, ID card, or last four digits of their Social Security number (SSN).
+Visit sos.wa.gov/future-voter-program for a downloadable PDF.
+Registrants will need a current Washington state driver's license, permit, state ID, or last four (4) digits of their SSN.
 Make sure the registrant signs the declaration and that the signature is clear.
+The signature will be used to verify their ballot.